camptocamp/c2cgeoportal/doc/integrator/urllogin.rst

 The AES key must be either 16, 24, or 32 bytes long.

-To do that you should use the urllogin command: ``./docker-run urllogin --help``.
+To generate a key, you can use the urllogin command: ``./docker-run urllogin --help``.

-It generate a token like: ``auth=148b60cc...`` that you can add it in the query string of the permalink.
+This generates a token like: ``auth=148b60cc...`` that you can add in the query string of the permalink.

-When the use use this link he will be connected as a normal user, then you should be sure that the session timeout is not too big.
+When the user uses this link, s/he will be connected as a normal user, therefore you should be sure that the session timeout is not too big.

-You can change it in the vars file with:
+You can change the session timeout in the vars file with:

 .. code:: yaml